A warm home helps reduce illness and prevent damp. There are checks you can do to fix your heating and hot water before you report a repair.

 Make sure your boiler’s pressure gauge is between 1 and 1.5 bar.
 If it is lower than 1 bar or in the red, your boiler pressure is too low.

 How you increase your boiler pressure depends on your boiler.
-These steps are for the most common boilers we have in our properties.
+Below, we have listed the steps are for the most common boilers we have in our properties and created a video to show you how to top up your boiler's pressure.

 After you have used your boiler and it has cooled down, check the pressure has stayed above 1 bar.
-If it is below 1 bar or if you regularly need to increase your boiler’s pressure:
+If it is below 1 bar or if you regularly need to increase your boiler’s pressure, call 0191 525 5000 and select option 2 to report a repair, Monday to Thursday, from 8:30am to 5pm, and Friday, from 8:30am to 12:30pm.

 When your boiler is running, check the temperature at the top and bottom of your radiators.
 If the top part of your radiator is colder than the bottom half, the radiator has trapped air in it.
 If more than one radiator is cold, we need to check your entire heating system.